kimtth/science-alpha-fold-note/README.md

 AlphaFold 2 is an AI system developed by DeepMind (2021) that predicts protein structures (3D shapes) from amino acid sequences (1D strings of letters).
 Think of it as translating a recipe (sequence) into a finished dish (structure).

-**Key Terms:**
-- **Protein:** Biological molecule made of amino acids that performs functions in living organisms
-- **Amino Acid:** Building block of proteins (20 types: A, C, D, E, F, G, H, I, K, L, M, N, P, Q, R, S, T, V, W, Y)
-- **Sequence:** Order of amino acids, written as text: `MKFLKFSLLT...`
-- **Structure:** 3D shape showing where each atom is positioned in space
-- **Residue:** An amino acid that's part of a protein chain.
-When amino acids link together (via peptide bonds), they lose a water molecule and what remains is called a "residue."
-Example: A protein with 100 amino acids = 100 residues.
-Used for numbering positions (e.g., "residue 42" = the 42nd amino acid in the chain)

 ## 🚀 Quick Start

 ### Option 1: Google Colab (Easiest - No Installation!)